Frequently asked questions

 The previous scheme which included a bus gate on Mill Road bridge was implemented using an ETRO (Experimental Traffic Regulation Order).

-Because any new scheme must have substantial differences to the previous ETRO scheme, it is logical for a new scheme to be implemented as a standard TRO.
-This will enable community-driven consultation and the delivery of changes which will support trade, accessibility, improvements to public space, and active and safe travel.
-The consultation should be conducted by the County Council and / or the Greater Cambridge Partnership, and must use methods that prevent distortion of results such as multiple anonymous responses.
+Because any new scheme must have substantial differences to the previous ETRO scheme, the new scheme will be implemented as a standard TRO.
+This had enabled community-driven consultation and the delivery of changes which will support trade, accessibility, improvements to public space, and active and safe travel.
+The consultation was conducted by the Greater Cambridge Partnership on behalf of the County Council.

 How can I show my support?